jeverlyro/GroWell/README.md

-### **Repository Description for GitHub - GrowWell**

-# **GrowWell - Prevent Stunting Early**
+# **GroWell - Prevent Stunting Early**

-**GrowWell** is a mobile application designed to help parents monitor and prevent the risk of stunting in children.
+**GroWell** is a mobile application designed to help parents monitor and prevent the risk of stunting in children.
 This app utilizes AI-powered analysis, growth tracking, and expert consultation to provide early detection and nutritional recommendations.
-Built with the **MERN stack (MongoDB, Express.js, React Native, Node.js)**, GrowWell ensures seamless performance, real-time data processing, and cross-platform compatibility.
+Built with the **MERN stack (MongoDB, Express.js, React Native, Node.js)**, GroWell ensures seamless performance, real-time data processing, and cross-platform compatibility.

 ## **Features**